Dental Grants in New Mexico

 Program Income Requirements:

-- UNM Student Clinics: No income requirements, but reduced fees available
+- UNM Student Clinics: No income requirements , but reduced fees are available for all patients.

 What Counts as Income